-Mushrooms, tofu, and carrots simmered in a savory, tangy and spicy broth with silky eggs.
-This quick and easy hot and sour soup recipe is made in one-pot and ready in 20 minutes!
-It's comforting, delicious and better-than-takeout.
+Mushrooms, tofu, and carrots simmered in a savory, tangy, and spicy broth with silky eggs.
+This quick and easy hot and sour soup recipe is made in one pot in 20 minutes - a family-friendly, better-than-takeout starter perfect for busy weeknights!

 Jump to: